 Goodwill Industries of the Southern Piedmont, Charlotte-Mecklenburg Schools (CMS), Central Piedmont Community College (CPCC) and The ROC (Rebuilding Opportunities in Construction) have partnered together to build the Goodwill Construction Skills Training Center.
-The programs we will offer at the center – programs focused on specialized areas like construction, masonry, carpentry, computer-aided drafting and design, HVAC and electrical – will help high school students and adults access high-potential, family-sustaining trade careers at not cost to them.
+The programs we offer at the center – programs focused on specialized areas like construction, blueprint reading and estimating, and HVAC and electrical – help people in our community access high-potential, family-sustaining trade careers at no cost to them.
 Skills in these specialized areas can lead to in-demand jobs with great earning potential, health and other benefits.

 It’s well-documented that there’s a labor shortage in the construction industry – it’s worse than any other industry in the state.
 And yet, Charlotte also struggles with economic mobility, ranking last among the 50 largest cities in the nation.
 Our community needs a path for upward mobility and industry needs skilled workers.

-The Goodwill Construction Skills Training Center will serve both high school students and adults.
-Any CMS student can participate in the youth programs, and anyone in our community can access the adult programs.
-Once it’s fully operational, we expect to train more than 400 adults and 120 youth each year in this facility.
+There are programs at the Goodwill Construction Skills Training Center that serve both high school students and adults.
+Any adult can access Goodwill programs, and any CMS student can participate in the youth programs.
 All four partners have a key role.

 - Goodwill: focusing on adult workforce development, wraparound support services and managing the facility

 - CMS: focusing on student recruitment, logistics and advocacy